Alexander Hamilton U.S. Custom House: Opening of museum and 21st century

+Impact

-Reception and landmark designations
+Reception

 Gilbert stated that, during the design process, a tall dome was suggested in order to make the building into a "landmark" but that "this would wholly destroy the proportions of the building per se, and as a matter of plan, seriously impair its practical usefulness".
 Gilbert said a 400 ft storage tower would be more appropriate if a "landmark" was necessitated, but he believed such a tower "would add considerably to the cost".

 From the start, the Alexander Hamilton Custom House was architecturally distinguished from other buildings in the area.
 The New York Times said in 1906 that "it is the unity of idea embodied in the new Custom House and enforced by the wealth of sculpture with which it is embellished, more than its mere costliness, that gives to the edifice its unique value".
 A Times editorial the same year said that, despite the federal government's initial reluctance to decorate the Custom House lavishly, "few recall the money sunk into stone, bricks and mortar; they enjoy the final touches inside on which millions were not squandered".
+The Crockery & Glass Journal stated in 1907 that the building's quality was derived from its "proportion, with rich simplicity—the Roman recipe".
+The same year, Charles DeKay wrote for Century magazine that "at least something has been done to blunt the reproof that New York, a city by the sea, great through the ocean and our magnificent waterways, rarely remembers the sources of her wealth and greatness".
 The Wall Street Journal wrote in 1914 that the Custom House "represents the national Government in its economic bases and financial life".